mspanc/vspec/README.md

 * Basic context nesting - DONE
 * Defining variables within context (equivalent to `let!`) - DONE
+* Reporting to the console output - DONE
 * Defining lazy-loaded variables within context (equivalent to `let`) - NOT STARTED
 * `expect` syntax - NOT STARTED
 * Matchers - NOT STARTED
 * Shared examples - NOT STARTED
-* Different formats of console output - NOT STARTED
 * Filtering specs in the runner - NOT STARTED
 * Verbose output of the failed specs - NOT STARTED